xyb/robotframework-debuglibrary/README.rst

     > help
     Input Robotframework keywords, or commands listed below.
-    Use "libs" or "l" to see available libraries, use "keywords" or "k" see list of library keywords.
+    Use "libs" or "l" to see available libraries, use "keywords" or "k" to see list of library keywords, use the TAB keyboard key to auto complete keywords.

     Documented commands (type help <topic>):
     ========================================